Turkey and Vegetable Stew

-Healthy diet dinner for the whole family!
-This is a simple recipe for making a healthy dinner not only for adults, but also for children.
-In this case, the vegetables are stewed in their own juice with minimal interference in the cooking process.
+A light, wholesome dinner for the whole family!
+This is a simple recipe for a healthy dinner, good for grown-ups and kids alike.
+Here the vegetables braise in their own juices with barely any hands-on work.

 AnnaAuthor avatar